 Current Rocky Mountain elk herd condition

-The bull:cow ratio has continued to decrease since 2015 when it was at 23:100.
-The 2017 survey found only 15 bulls for every 100 cows as the average across the state.
-The calf:cow ratio has followed this same trend with the highest report in 2014 at 28:100.
-Since then, the ratio has dropped each year with the 2017 survey finding only 23 calves for every 100 cows.
-Overall, calf recruitment is quite low and, even at its peak, was not what is typically considered an acceptable number.
-It is hard not to point directly to the fact that in 2007 a bill was passed making it illegal to hunt bears or lions with dogs in the Beaver State.
+At the time this article was written ODFW had not released any elk population surveys completed in 2018 or 2019.
+However, based on the last surveys that were conducted, the overall elk population in Oregon was down only 1% in 2017 since 2016.
+The population of Rocky Mountain elk in Oregon is estimated at just over 70,000 animals, which encompasses the units on the eastern side of the Cascade Mountains and moving east to the Idaho border.
+The 2017 survey showed only 15 bulls for every 100 cows on average across the state.
+The calf:cow ratio has followed this same trend with it as high as 28:100 in 2014, but dropping each year with the 2017 survey finding 23 calves for every 100 cows.
+Overall calf recruitment is quite low and—even at its peak—was not what is typically considered an acceptable number.
+This is hard not to point directly to the fact that, in 2007, a bill was passed making it illegal to hunt bears or mountain lions with dogs in the Beaver State.
 Predation on calves is definitely having an impact on the sustainability of Oregon’s elk herd.

 General hunts for Rocky Mountain elk